deck-monsters/deck-monsters/MONSTERS.md

 ```
 ==================================
-| 💪  Qralaekko
+| 💪  Cokkogo
 ----------------------------------
 |
-| A gigantic gladiator, dressed
+| A stocky gladiator, dressed in
-| in leather and hailing from a
+| leather and hailing from a
 | dusty rural arena.
 Many years
 | ago he was captured, stripped
 | of his title and land, and
 | forced to compete in brutal
 | matches for the entertainment
 | of a blood-thirsty crowd.
-| Standing well over 8 feet tall,
+| Standing a portly five and a
-| when you see him you know
+| half feet tall, when you see
-| instantly that this is a
+| him you know instantly that
-| warrior who has witnessed the
+| this is a warrior who has
-| worst humankind has to offer
+| witnessed the worst humankind
-| and has overcome.
+| has to offer and has overcome.
 |
 | Type: Gladiator
 | Class: Fighter
 | Level: beginner | XP: 1
-| ac: 5 | hp: 30/30
+| ac: 6 | hp: 33/33
 | dex: 6 | str: 6 | int: 5
 | +1 to hit
 | +1 to damage